Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Accurate AI Generation with Cursor - Strategies/Plan with epics and milestones first.md

 **How to use**: Open floating Table of Contents to navigate contents.

+Decide whether we just want milestones or we want epics with milestones.
+It depends if it's a small app or a moderate to large app.

-## Prompt to generate milestone plans from some inputs:
+## OPTION 1/2: Prompt to generate milestone plans from some inputs:
 - Fill inputs: (Need help filling the inputs from an app description?
 Refer to [[Plan with epics and milestones first - Adjunct AI to fill the inputs]])
 ```
 # AGENTS.md — Milestone-Based Build Plan Generator